justinmahar/articulate-nlg/README.md

 You cannot use a `|` character in any of the texts.
 If you need this character, use `say("pipe")` and have the `"pipe"` key map to `"|"`.

-Each item is passed through the templating engine, meaning you can `say()` vocab keys.
+Each text item is passed through the templating engine.
+This means you can use other helpers, like `say()`.
   - `choose(["apple", "orange", say("meat")])` -> Randomly selects `apple`, `orange`, or whatever `meat` articulates as.

 You can specify weights using `{v: value, w: weight}` objects instead of strings, where `v` is the text to articulate and `w` is the weight value.
 Weights default to `1` if not provided.